-American Sign Language (ASL) is one of the most expressive and distinct World Languages.
+American Sign Language (ASL) is a powerful language that connects the Deaf and hearing communities by fostering understanding and inclusivity.
+Learning ASL equips students with essential skills to confidently interact with the Deaf community and embrace a rich, visual language.
 In this introductory course, students will embark on an engaging journey to develop foundational proficiency in ASL, the most widely used sign language in the United States.
 In addition to language acquisition, students will explore the rich history and cultural heritage of the Deaf and Hard of Hearing community.

 This course is guided by the American Council on the Teaching of Foreign Language World Readiness (ACTFL) Standards and is designed to help students begin working towards proficiency in American Sign Language at the Novice level.
 In this standard-level course, students are expected to invest approximately 6 hours per week on their course work.